 When brushing, it is important to use toothpaste that contains fluoride.
 Fluoride helps harden the outer layer of the tooth, called enamel, which will prevent cavities and also reduce bacteria in the mouth.
 It can also reverse the formation of smaller cavities.

 Lastly, antibacterial rinses can also help reduce bacteria in the mouth.
-Please check with your dentist or dental hygienist if you have any additional questions.
+Please check with your dentist or dental hygienist if you have any additional questions about dental hygiene.